 What is Sedation Dentistry?

-Sedation medication is administered intravenously.
-This allows the dentist optimal control of the medication administered and allows them to readily increase or decrease your level of sedation as needed.
+With IV Sedation, the medication is administered intravenously.
+This allows the dentist optimal control of the medication administered and to readily increase or decrease your level of sedation as needed.
 Although you may lie back comfortably with your eyes closed, you will not be asleep during your appointment and will still be able to respond to verbal cues from your dentist.
 Because you are completely relaxed, your dentist can accomplish more high-quality dentistry in less time.
-Patients remember little-to-nothing of their appointment by the next day.
 IV sedation includes faster onset of the sedation medications, meaning you’ll be able to feel the effects of the medication quickly.

 Steps to Sedation

-- Step Three: The night before treatment – Preparing yourself for your sedation/anxiety free visit
+- Step Three: The night before treatment prepare yourself for your anxiety free visit